 Native to the Andes, the Smallanthus sonchifolius is a plant with tuberous roots.
-It is also called “earth pear” for its sweet aroma, light color, and crunchy flesh.
+It is also called “yacon pear” for its sweet aroma, light color and crunchy flesh.

-Yacon syrup is produced by the extraction of the juice from its roots, which are particularly rich in water.
-Its color then turns brown and its flavor is fairly mild, like a fruity caramel.
+Yacon syrup is obtained through the extraction of the juice from its roots, which are especially rich in water.
+Its color then becomes brown and its taste rather mild, like a fruity caramel.

 What makes the syrup from this tuber so distinctive?
-This natural sweetener has a unique nutritional profile.
+This natural sweetener has a unique nutritional composition.

-It is, first of all, less caloric than regular sugar, with an average of 190 calories per 100 g and only 25–35 g of carbohydrates (compared to 400 calories and 100 g of carbohydrates for table sugar).
+It is, first of all, less caloric than regular sugar, with on average 190 calories per 100 g and only 25–35 g of carbohydrates (compared to 400 calories and 100 g of carbohydrates for table sugar).

-If for health reasons or for weight management you want to better control your blood sugar, yacon syrup can be a good option.
+If for health reasons or weight management you want to better control your blood sugar, yacon syrup can be a good option.
 But what does the science say about it?
 Are there side effects?
-How should it be used?
+How to use it?
 I’ll explain.

 The health benefits of yacon syrup